adlerweb3/nginx-load_balancer/readme.md

 ![Untitled](.github/Untitled.png)

-Software open source que possui diversas utilizações como: Webserver, proxy reverso, caching, load balancer, media streaming, além de proxy para serviços de email.
+Open source software that has several uses such as: Webserver, reverse proxy, caching, load balancer, media streaming, as well as proxy for email services.

-### Principais características
+### Main features

-- Um dos servidores web mais potentes do mercado
+- One of the most powerful web servers on the market
-- Performa mais que o Apache
+- Performs better than Apache
-- Consegue suportar alto volume de conexões simultâneas
+- Can support high volume of simultaneous connections
-- Utiliza baixa memória e suporta alta concorrência
+- Uses low memory and supports high concurrency
-- Normalmente é mais utilizado como webserver e proxy reverso
+- Usually used as a webserver and reverse proxy
-- Mais de 50% dos sites mais acessados do mundo utilizam Nginx
+- More than 50% of the most accessed websites in the world use Nginx
-- Possui suporte aos recursos web mais modernos como Websockets, HITP 2, streaming de vídeos, etc.
+- Supports the most modern web resources such as Websockets, HITP 2, video streaming, etc.

-### Como funciona
+### How it works

 ![Untitled](.github/Untitled%201.png)

 ![Untitled](.github/Untitled%202.png)

-### Proxy reverso
+### Reverse proxy

-Proxy reverso é um serviço intermediário que recebe as requisições de diversos *clients*, as processa e as encaminha o serviço correspondente.
+Reverse proxy is an intermediary service that receives requests from different *clients*, processes them and forwards them to the corresponding service.

 ![Untitled](.github/Untitled%203.png)